Cardinals vs. Reds Player Props Betting Odds

-Paul Goldschmidt and Jonathan India are two of the top players with prop bets on the table when the St. Louis Cardinals and the Cincinnati Reds square off at Great American Ball Park on Monday (at 6:40 PM ET).
+Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Tuesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!